rishabh-kumar1/MarvelAPI-AI/README.md

 - Add the public and private key to your programming languages config file of choice in this project.

-## Assignment

-This assignment consists of 6 different steps, that are functionally related,and build upon each other.
-For this assignment you have to clone this repository, get the application running locally and then work on the code, as you would with any other Elixir/Phoenix application.

-### What is and isn't expected

-- We don't expect you to complete all the steps.
-The main goal of the assignment is to have some code we can talk about in our next call.
-We don't want to use more of your free time than absolutely necessary.
-The assignment is intended to take **up to 4 hours**, but not more.

-- You do not need to do the setps in the exact order they are listed.

-- The application should work out of the box.
-No show-stopper kind of programming errors have been intentionally added to it.
-However, we expect you to **fix any application/logic errors** that you come across.
-We would love to discuss them in our next call.

-- We expect you to do **local refactorings and small code improvements** as you see fit.

-- Last but not least we expect you to **use Git** during the assignment.
-Put your changes into appropriately sized commits, just as if you were working in a collaborative environment.
-We will review these commits and changes as part of the pair review session.

 ## Goals
 1. Fetch the characters from the Marvel API.
 Hint: You will use the URL http://gateway.marvel.com/v1/public/characters?[authenticated_params]